ibarwick/firebird_fdw/README.md

 Write support is available in PostgreSQL 9.3 and later.
 It is not designed to work with forks of the main PostgreSQL community version.

-`firebird_fdw` was written for Firebird 2.5 and will probably work with Firebird 2.0 or later.
-It should work with earlier versions if the `disable_pushdowns` option is set (see below).
-It works with Firebird 3.0.x but has not yet been extensively tested with that version, and does not take advantage of all new Firebird 3 features.
-This will be addressed in future releases.
+`firebird_fdw` supports Firebird 2.5 and later.
+It will probably work with Firebird 2.0 or later, and may work with earlier versions if the `disable_pushdowns` option is set (see below), but has never been tested with those versions.

 1. [Features](#features)
 2. [Supported platforms](#supported-platforms)